N.H. hotel to become the first in North America to grow all its own organic salad greens on premises.

-The Leafy Green Machine, as it is called, is the first delivered to New Hampshire by Boston-based start-up Freight Farms.
-The “farm” is made of a recycled, insulated freight container 40 feet long by eight feet wide and 12 feet tall.
+The Leafy Green Machine, as it is called.
+For it is the first delivered to New Hampshire by Boston-based start-up Freight Farms.
+The “farm” is also made of a recycled, insulated freight container.
+One that’s also 40 feet long by eight feet wide and 12 feet tall.

 “In five weeks, we’re going to have all the greens we need to support our guest services,” says Duprey.
 “From parking lot to table,” he jokes.

 So, the next logical question might be, “Why would a hotel grow its own food?”

 Duprey, considered a maverick in the style of John McCain.
 All whose presidential campaign he chaired twice and owns two Marriott-branded hotels in Concord.